Troubleshooting

 yq .spec.valuesContent /data/speech-platform/speech-platform-values.yaml | yq .

 If the configuration file is valid, the content of the file will be printed.
-Otherwise, the line number with an error will be printed out as follows:
+Otherwise, the line number with an error will be printed:

 Error: bad file '-': yaml: line 253: could not find expected ':'